 The accelerated second degree nursing program (ASD) is designed for students who have already obtained a bachelors degree in another field.
 Admitted students enjoy a small class size during the summer months and the opportunity to build strong relationships with each other and faculty.
 Our graduates often describe their experience as finding a second family.

-This accelerated 15-month program will tentatively begin mid-May of each year through mid-August of the following year.
-The first and final semesters will be condensed into 9-10 week semesters during the summer months.
+This 15-month program begins in May each year and ends the middle of August the following year.
+The first and final semesters consist of approximately 13 weeks during the summer months.
 The second and third semesters will follow a traditional fall/spring semester format.
 Students in this program may find it difficult to work and may be expected to complete 12 hour and/or weekend clinical rotations.

-The tentative schedule for the summer semester of 2014 will be:
+The schedule for the summer 2018 semester will be:

 - 2.8 cumulative GPA or higher